 Instructions

-- In a large bowl, add the mashed bananas (you can mash them right in the bowl), eggs, nut butter, melted coconut oil and vanilla.
-Mix wet ingredients until fully combined.
+- In a large bowl, add the mashed bananas (you can mash them right in the bowl), eggs, nut butter, melted coconut oil, and vanilla.
+Mix wet ingredients until fully combined.4 large ripe bananas, mashed, 4 large eggs, ½ cup almond butter, ¼ cup unrefined coconut oil, 1 teaspoon pure vanilla extract

-- Add the coconut flour, baking soda, baking powder, cinnamon, nutmeg and sea salt.
-Combine dry ingredients without over mixing.
+- Add the coconut flour, shredded coconut, baking soda, baking powder, cinnamon, nutmeg and sea salt.
+Combine dry ingredients without over mixing.½ cup coconut flour, ¼ cup unsweetened shredded coconut, 1 teaspoon baking soda, 1 teaspoon baking powder, 2 teaspoons ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon fine sea salt

 - Pour into prepared pan, scraping all batter with a silicone spatula, and smooth evenly.

-- For the streusel topping, in the same bowl or small bowl combine chopped walnuts, 1 tablespoon melted coconut oil and ½ teaspoon cinnamon.
-Sprinkle the walnut topping onto the loaf.
+- For the walnut topping, in the same bowl or small bowl combine chopped walnuts, shredded coconut, melted coconut oil, and ground cinnamon.
+Sprinkle the walnut crumble on top of the loaf.½ cup chopped walnuts, 1 tablespoon unrefined coconut oil, ½ teaspoon ground cinnamon, 2 tablespoons unsweetened shredded coconut

 Notes